NymphCrystal Meth Fly

 Tail: Rainbow Krystal Flash (Optional)

-Sinks readily due to minimal materials.
+Pro Tips: Sinks readily due to minimal materials.
 The Diamond Braid provides exceptional flash and visibility in stained water.
-The glittering profile stands out even in challenging conditions.